threadi/external-files-in-media-library/docs/hooks.md

 ### `eml_file_directory_import_file_before_to_list`

-*Run action just before the file is added to the list.*
+*Run action just before the file is added to the list via file-protocol.*

 **Arguments**